 I’ve received varying advice regarding alcohol and breastfeeding.
-Some people say that a drink a day is OK, others say to avoid it.
+Some people say that a drink a day is okay, others say to avoid it.
 I just read an article on another website that says that exposing the baby daily to alcohol can slightly affect his motor skills.

 I’ve been having a glass of wine with dinner (doing my best to to allow for two hours to get it out of my system).
-My six-week son’s motor skills seem right on track — he’s kicking up a storm and can hold onto and shake a rattle.
+My six-week son’s weight gain and motor skills seem right on track — he’s kicking up a storm and can hold onto and shake a rattle.
 Also, his neck is very strong and he’s often lifts it and takes a look around.
 Considering that he was four weeks early, I think this is pretty good.